-Baritone Robert Peavler serves as professor of voice and coordinator of voice activities at Eastern Michigan University.
+Baritone Robert Peavler serves as professor of voice and opera workshop at Eastern Michigan University.
 Dr. Peavler regularly performs as a recitalist and soloist as well as being a frequent adjudicator and clinician.
 He has presented at both the Michigan Music Conference and MSVMA Summer Workshop and was chosen to participate in Stephen Smith's 2017 Naked Voice Institute at Northwestern University.
 Dr. Peavler co-authored Scarecrow Press' The Mélodies of Francis Poulenc: A Study Guide (978-0810884144).

-As a member of the National Association of Teachers of Singing (NATS), Dr. Peavler has been a participant of the NATS Foundation Intern Program, served as a state board member for Michigan and Wisconsin NATS and published in the Journal of Singing.
+As a member of the National Association of Teachers of Singing (NATS), Dr. Peavler has been a participant of the NATS Foundation Intern Program, currently serves as Vice President for Michigan NATS and has published in the Journal of Singing.
 Active in the College Music Society (CMS), Dr. Peavler has served on the CMS National Committee for Music in Higher Education and the Committee for Academic Citizenship, as well as presented a lecture recital at the 2015 International Conference in Helsinki, Finland.

 Prior to joining the EMU faculty, Dr. Peavler taught at Indiana University of Pennsylvania, University of Wisconsin-Stevens Point, Columbus State University, Chicago State University and College of Du Page.
 He has served as a vocal instructor and staff choir conductor at Blue Lake Fine Arts Camp, as well as on the staff of the New York State Summer School for the Arts (NYSSSA) Choral Studies Program as a voice teacher and opera director.
 Dr. Peavler's students consistently place at the top of their divisions in state and regional auditions; he is proud of their contributions as music teachers and professional singers across the country.